Tired but can’t relax? Why your body won’t switch off

 You lie down.

 Why can’t I relax?
-Why do I feel on edge… for no reason?
+Why am I still on edge when nothing is actually happening?

 This is what “tired but wired” actually means